For the most up to date unit of study information, please use the Find a Course search.

 PUBH5025 Physical Activity and Public Health

-Credit points: 2 Teacher/Coordinator: Professor Adrian Bauman Session: Int August Classes: Compulsory attendance at 2 x 1 day workshops, followed by two weeks on line discussion.
-Prerequisites: PUBH5010, PUBH5033, (PUBH5031 or QUAL5005) Prohibitions: PUBH5022 Assumed knowledge: Content of Core MPH electives noted as prerequisites Assessment: Attendance and participation at workshop (10%), participation in two weeks on-line discussion (10%), 1x written assignment (1500-2000 words) (80%) Campus: Camperdown/Darlington Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 2 Teacher/Coordinator: Professor Adrian Bauman Session: Intensive August Classes: Compulsory attendance at 2 x 1 day workshops, followed by two weeks on line discussion.
+In addition, in 2014, participants are expected to register for the course 3-4 weeks in advance [with Catherine.Kiernan@sydney.edu.au] so they can be directed to the website to watch the compulsory pre-course videos [there are 6-8 10-15 minute videos on physical activity and public health that we have created].
+Prerequisites: Content of Core MPH electives noted as prerequisites Assessment: Attendance and participation at workshop (20%), 1x written assignment (1500-2000 words) (80%) Mode of delivery: Block mode

 This course will build on introductory public health core units of study and apply them to an examination of physical activity and public health.
 The epidemiological and other evidence for health and social benefits and reasons for activity will be considered, as well as evidence-based strategies and settings for increasing physical activity at the population level.
 The course will consider the differences between local level 'exercise programs' and large scale public efforts, and develop an understanding of policy and advocacy as applied to physical activity promotion.